survivejs/webpack-book/manuscript/loading/03_fonts.md

 },
 ```

-A more elaborate way to achieve a similar result that includes *.woff2* and more complicated patterns, would be to end up with code like this:
+A more elaborate approach to achieve a similar result that includes *.woff2* and more complicated patterns, would be to end up with code like this:

 ```javascript
 {